pradyun/Py2C/README.md

 ```

 Py2C is also extensible though a modifier API, which can be used to accommodate
-for API changes across the languages, for third party packages (like Numpy).
+for API changes across the languages, for third party packages (like NumPy).

 If you are interested in participating in the development of this project,
 read the 'CONTRIBUTING.md' file in the repository root.

 For more details, refer to the GitHub wiki pages.
 Oh wait!
 I have to write
-those.
+them.
 Sorry!